f0rk/spindrift/README.md

 `spindrift` is utilizing `pip` and information contained in each package's `top_level.txt` to figure out what files to include.

+Lambda and elastic beanstalk then expect a file in a certain importable format.
-Lambda then expects a function that it can import and call. `spindrift` adds the appropriate file, and zips the whole package up.
+`spindrift` adds the appropriate file, and zips the whole package up.
 If an output path is specified, `spindrift` will copy the package to appropriate output path.

 Library
 =======